zach-wahrer/mpv/CONTRIBUTING.md

  - [ ] Does this feature have any breaking changes?
  - [ ] Does this change greatly affect the UI/frontend of the application?

+ **Feel free to reach out to @zachtheclimber to discuss the feature before you start working on it.**

  When opening an issue include the answers to the questions above along with:

  - An explanation of why the feature would be useful.